 The RWHAP Part A Emergency Relief Grant Program is a program subject to the provisions of Executive Order 12372, as implemented by 45 CFR part 100.
-See Executive Order 12372 in the HHS Grants Policy Statement.

 See Section 4.1 ii of HRSA's SF-424 Application Guide for additional information.